Raykosan/ComfyUI_RaykoStudio/README.md

 **Single mode**
 Add the node to your workflow and connect an IMAGE input.
 Start the generation with the RUN button.
 After reaching the node, the generation will pause.
-Adjust the crop region using the handles or numeric inputs.
+Adjust the crop area using the markers.
-Set output resolution manually or leave as auto to match crop dimensions.
 You can create or apply a previously created preset of settings.
 Click ✔️ ACCEPT to send the configuration to the backend.
 Use the outputs in your downstream nodes (ControlNet, mask blending, etc.).